coopdevs/handbook/Packaging-Odoo-addons.md

 ## Intro

+This is a guide of how to package Odoo addons, while our case study is Coopiteasy, it is perfectly valid for any kind of Odoo Addon.

 [Coopiteasy](https://github.com/coopiteasy) developed a bunch of modules to easy the management of consumer cooperatives, the [_Vertical cooperative_ or _Easy my coop_](https://github.com/coopiteasy/vertical-cooperative).

 They deploy these community modules directly from git, shallow-clonninig repos with git-aggregator, directly from within the host.